jcbrand/backbone.vdomview/README.md

 `eventlisteners` module.

 The `eventlisteners` module allows you to add event listeners when creating a virtual node via the `h` method.

-You could for example do this in the `toVNode` method, but not in the `toHTML` method.
+However Backbone.VDOMView doesn't use the `h` method of Snabbdom at all (it doesn't even include the code for it).
+Instead, it expects you to render the HTML for the view in the `toHTML` method, for example by using an underscore or lodash template.

+There's therefore no way to attach these event listeners.

-This way of registering event listeners is in contrast to [Backbone's declarative way of registering events](http://backbonejs.org/#View-events), which is more the "Backbone way".
+This way of registering event listeners is also in contrast to [Backbone's declarative way of registering events](http://backbonejs.org/#View-events), which is more the "Backbone way".

 Backbone.VDOMView will make sure that these declaratively registered event listeners will remain active whenever the View's DOM representation changes.

-You are therefore expected to use Backbone's declarative events instead of the `eventlisteners` module.

 ### The beforeRender and afterRender lifecycle methods